istio/istio.io/content/docs/setup/kubernetes/sidecar-injection.md

 [admissionregistration.k8s.io/v1beta1#MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#mutatingwebhookconfiguration-v1beta1-admissionregistration)
 configures when the webhook is invoked by Kubernetes.
 The default supplied with Istio selects pods in namespaces with label `istio-injection=enabled`.
-This can be changed by modifying the MutatingWebhookConfiguration with `kubectl edit mutatingwebhookconfiguration istio-sidecar-injector`.
+The set of namespaces in which injection is applied can be changed by editing the MutatingWebhookConfiguration with `kubectl edit mutatingwebhookconfiguration istio-sidecar-injector`.

 > NOTE: The sidecar injector pod(s) should be restarted after modifying the mutatingwebhookconfiguration.